Updated: May 30, 2025

 You will also come across some incredible luxury homes in this part of the country.
 If you are thinking about buying luxury homes here, the prices will be higher, but compared to other European cities, you should find luxury homes to be quite affordable for foreign investment.

-The average asking price for Porto homes in 2022 was €4,000 per square meter when buying in the city itself and €3,186 for Porto Municipality.
+The average property price in Porto, Portugal, in 2024 was €4,883 per square meter in the city itself and €3,937 per square meter for Porto Municipality.

 Porto, Lisbon, and the Algarve region are some of the top areas where international property investors and European Union citizens purchase property in Portugal.

-Each region has a great selection of property options, whether you are seeking residential properties such as an affordable apartment or townhouse located near the ocean or looking for something more private and upmarket, like a villa with a modern interior, multiple bedrooms, and an inviting swimming pool.
+Each region has a great selection of property options, whether you are seeking residential properties, such as an affordable apartment or townhouse located near the ocean, or looking for something more private and upmarket, like a villa with a modern interior, multiple bedrooms, and an inviting swimming pool.